 Continuous optimisation of the control system

 Regardless of fluctuations in the economic cycle, one of the DEUTZ Group’s overriding aims is the continuous optimisation of its management systems.
 This essentially involves the annual planning of all specified performance indicators.
 This planning is based on both internal estimates of future business and benchmark figures from competitors.
 Each organisational unit prepares detailed plans for its area of responsibility, which are then coordinated with the management strategy.
 Both the specific unit sales and revenue targets and the customer and product-related targets (EBIT margins) are aligned with the operating units each year, taking groupwide objectives into consideration.
-This means that they are available at the relevant hierarchical level for use by the operational management.
+This means that they are available at the relevant hierarchical level for use in operational management.

 We specify working capital targets for the individual companies in the DEUTZ Group in order to optimise the capital tied up in the business.
 These overall figures are then broken down and specific targets for inventories, trade receivables and trade payables are allocated to the relevant individual employees.